-7.23 There were five counts of assistance requested in rail period 1.
+7.35 There were five assists requested in rail period 1.
 Two were booked, whilst three were unbooked.
-One count of booked assistance was completed, whilst the other was incomplete, due to the passenger arriving too late for their service.
-All counts of unbooked assistance were complete.
+One count of booked assist was completed, whilst the other was incomplete, due to the passenger arriving too late for their service.
+All unbooked assists were complete.
 This would be reported in the template as follows:

 Metric reference Туре Metric P1

-A Booked A).
+А Booked A).
 Volume of booked assistance (this data is supplied by RDG)

 В Booked B).
 Volume of booked assistance completions 1

-С Booked C).
+с Booked C).
 Volume of booked assistance incomplete, and reasons for each incomplete assistance (below) 1

 Ci Booked i).
 No space on train 0

 Cii Booked II).
 No staff available 0

 Ciii Booked iii).
-Planned disruption 0
+Disruption 0

-Civ Booked iv).
-Unplanned disruption 0

-Cv Booked v).
+Cv Booked iv).
 Passenger did not arrive / arrived too late for service 1

-Cvi Booked vi).
+Cvi Booked v).
 Other 0

 D Unbooked D).
 Volume of unbooked assistance (Turn Up and Go) requested 3

-Е Unbooked E).
+E Unbooked E).
 Volume of unbooked assistance (Turn Up and Go) completed 3

 F Unbooked F).
 Volume of unbooked assistance (Turn Up and Go) incomplete, and reasons for each incomplete assistance (below) 0

 Fi Unbooked i).
 No space on train 0

 Fii Unbooked II).
 No staff available 0

 Fiii Unbooked iii).
-Planned disruption 0
+Disruption 0

-Fiv Unbooked iv).
-Unplanned disruption 0

-Fv Unbooked v).
+Fv Unbooked iv).
 Passenger did not arrive / arrived too late for service 0

-Fvi Unbooked vi).
+Fvi Unbooked v).
 Other 0